 Snowflake

-Toward the end of my internsip, I was the primary v0-side engineer for v0's Snowflake integration, a partnership that let users connect their data warehouse, query it from a chat, and deploy Snowflake Native Apps directly from v0.
-A lot of it was coordination work, bouncing between the Snowflake team, debugging issues live with their engineers, and aligning on partnership requirements as the integration grew.
+Toward the end of my internsip, I took over v0 Enterprise work and was the primary FDE for v0's Snowflake integration: a partnership that let users connect their data warehouse, query it from a chat, and deploy Snowflake Native Apps directly from v0.
+Most of my work was coordinating between the Snowflake team, debugging issues live with their engineers, and aligning on partnership requirements as the integration grew.

 Agent Reliability

-Most of the early work was making the agent reliable when writing queries.
-I migrated the integration off raw REST calls onto Snowflake's official SDK with proper OAuth, then wired their CLI directly into v0's VM environment so the agent could introspect schemas live inside the sandbox before writing code.
+My early work primarily consisted of improving agent reliability when working with Snowflake data.
+I migrated the integration off raw REST calls onto Snowflake's official SDK with proper OAuth, then wired their CLI (snowcli) directly into v0's VM environment so the agent could introspect schemas live inside the sandbox before writing code.

 Multi-Account Migration

-A surprisingly involved piece of the integration was migrating it to support multiple Snowflake accounts per team.
-The tables were keyed in a way that locked each team to one account, and supporting more meant a zero-downtime primary key migration shipped across four sequential PRs.
-The follow-up was porting queries onto the new keys, rebuilding the admin UI for multi-account configuration, and adding an in-chat picker so chats with multiple accounts don't silently bind to the first one.
+A surprisingly involved piece of the Snowflake-v0 integration was supporting multiple Snowflake accounts per team.
+Our integration tables were keyed in a way that locked each team to one account, and supporting more meant a zero-downtime primary key migration shipped across multiple sequential PRs.
+The follow-up was porting queries onto the new keys, rebuilding the platform for multi-account configuration, and adding utility so chats with multiple accounts were still backwards compatible.

 Deployment

 Toward the end of my internship, I migrated app deployments off REST API polling onto the Snowflake CLI's native deployment flow with auto-generated configurations.
-Along the way I fixed a long tail of smaller issues: an OAuth scope bug breaking the connect flow, popovers blocking the entire page, soft-deleting on token expiry so chats don't lose their integration link, and a variety of bugs across the v0 integration pipeline.
+Along the way I fixed a long tail of smaller issues: OAuth scope bugs, popovers blocking the entire page, soft-deleting tokens on expiry so chats don't lose their integration link, and a variety of bugs across the v0 integration pipeline.

 Other Things

-Outside of my core v0 work, I worked on a few few smaller projects:
+Outside of my core v0 work, I also worked on a few few smaller projects:

 -